-Most people are simply not ready for human savagery and just don’t know what to do.
+Most people are simply not ready for sudden savagery and just don’t know what to do.
 When they look straight into the face of evil they are overwhelmed and baffled.

-A victim who is not willing to 'do or die' in the face of evil may well die.
+A victim who is not willing to 'do or die' in the face of evil may indeed die."

 – to paraphrase Lt.
 Col. Dave Grossman, US Army Ranger commander and West Point psychology professor, in his book “On Killing."